rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ### Loading based on dynamic arguments

 When using dynamic arguments with `NgxLoadWith`, you will pass a function that takes these arguments and returns an Observable, instead of directly passing a plain Observable.
 This function allows `NgxLoadWith` to automatically manage the reloading process when these dynamic arguments change, leading to cleaner and more efficient code.
-Learn more about this in the [FAQ](#faq) section.

 The following examples illustrate how to fetch data using route parameters and based on user input.